LazarGrbovic/Software_Deployment_WS2021/Lab3/README.md

 # Part 2 <div id="id-Part2">

-Creation of custom images based on debian for a wordpress container installation.
+Creation of custom images based on debian for a Wordpress Container Installation.

 <br>
 <br>

 ## Docker Compose File <div id="id-DockerComposeFile2">

-The Docker Compose File contains the same structure as in the Part 1:
+The Docker Compose File contains the same Structure as in the Part 1:

 * `Version`
 * `Services`
 * `Volumes`

-TODO Describe the 2 Dockerfiles (Wordpress and Database)

 <br>
 <br>